-Every year, I give the flu vaccine to dozens of kids at Children’s National Health System.
+Every year, I give the flu vaccine to dozens of kids at Children’s National Hospital.
 Most parents are happy to have their child get the flu shot, but some have questions about side effects, safety of the vaccine and if it’s really effective.

 I reassure parents by telling them that there’s a unified voice amongst pediatricians: The best way to protect your child from getting sick from the flu is to get them vaccinated against the flu each year.
 I also proudly show my patients the colorful Band-Aid on my arm the day I get my flu vaccine each year, and I share with them why my husband and young daughter also get the flu vaccine.
 Here are five reasons why the flu shot is essential for children – even for those who are generally healthy:

 Flu season runs from October to May and the Centers for Disease Control and the American Academy of Pediatrics recommend that children over the age of 6 months should be vaccinated.
 Why?
 The flu isn’t just a bad cold; it’s a deadly and highly contagious illness that causes the most harm to kids.
 The flu can have your child in bed for a whole week or more with a fever, painful cough and body aches.
 Even worse, the flu can lead to serious complications such as pneumonia, hospitalization and severe dehydration.
 Every year, about 20,000 kids younger than 5 years old are hospitalized with complications from the flu.

 2. The flu isn’t just very dangerous, it’s smart and constantly changing